 |Do we have contact with industry during our program?|

-You will interact with professionals in government, industry, environmental companies and non-government agencies on field trips, at workshops and conferences, and with guest speakers who come to campus.
-Of ten those guest speakers are alumni who come back to share their experience and talk about career opportunities as well as emerging technologies and best practices.
+You'll interact with professionals in government, industry, environmental companies and non-government agencies on field trips, at workshops and conferences, and with guest speakers who come to campus.
+Often those guest speakers are alumni who come back to share their experience and talk about career opportunities as well as emerging technologies and best practices.

 In the applied degree program, our practicum partners are key to the second year of the program.
 Without them, you aren't able to do a practicum placement.

 |Do we get any safety or other training as part of our program?|

 When you go into the workforce, you'll need a variety of safety certificates.
 This varies by program.